 Hence, cyber risk assessments are fundamental in carrying out information risk management.

-What to Include in Your Cybersecurity Risk Assessment
+5 Steps to Create Your First Cybersecurity Risk Assessment

 A cybersecurity risk assessment must include scoping, risk identification, risk analysis, risk evaluation, and documentation.